-"Adjuncts" who believe that their positions should be "Career" appointments may petition for reclassification after the completion of two years of appointment.
-Because the defining characteristic of the "adjunct" classification is its limited duration, the decision of the Provost or designee should be guided by the current and anticipated duration of the position, and the completion of successful review(s).
+Section 11.
+Bargaining unit faculty members in the Pro Tem or Visiting or Postdoctoral Scholar classification who believe that their positions should be positions in the Career classification may petition for reclassification after the completion of two years of appointment.
+Because the defining characteristic of the Pro Tem and Visiting and Postdoctoral Scholar classifications is their limited duration, the decision of the Provost or designee should be guided by the current and anticipated duration of the position.